 My interests in the various facets of photography have changed over the years, but I have always had an interest in photographing buildings, landscapes, travel photography and portraiture.
 More recently I have become interested in wildlife photography.
 Other areas I have had experience of in the past include astrophotography.
 I have worked with film and transparencies but I am now completely digital, swapping hours in the darkroom for hours sat over my computer instead.

-My techniques have developed and improved over the years, but some aspects have remained constant.
+My techniques have developed over the years, but some aspects have remained constant.
 I try as much as possible to obtain the best picture I can in the camera at the time, using a tripod and taking my time wherever practical.
 I prefer to keep image manipulation to a minimum, maintaining a natural looking image rather than one that has been over-processed.
 I am a member of the Royal Photographic Society and have successfully achieved the ARPS distinction in the Natural History category.
 I am also actively involved with the Nikon Owner group in London.